 If you have registered for organ donation in your home country, have you ever thought about what happens to your organs if you are residing abroad at the moment of death?

-Due to the differences in laws among the couorgan1ntries in the world, it is crucial that you do your research if you decide to move abroad.
+Due to the differences in laws among the countries in the world, it is crucial that you do your research if you decide to move abroad.
 In general, it is only in the country in which you are registered for organ donation that the organ donation will be granted as per your wishes.
 However, since there are different laws pertaining to the different countries, a grey area regarding this issue remains.

 The best advice in this case would therefore be to apply again in your new country of residence, to be able to ensure you know what will happen to organs after death, if you wish them to be donated (or not!).
 To give you a better insight into the different systems around the world, we will provide you with some more country specific information.